An Awesome Poetic Comeback: Poem Number 60

 Translation by Dr Joshua Mostow

-According to the backstory of this poem, Lady Izumi was away in the province of Tango with her husband, and there was a poetry contest in the capital.
-Ko-Shikubu was selected as one of the poets, and one day Middle Counselor Sadayori teases her saying (according to Mostow):
+According to the backstory of this poem, Lady Izumi was away in the province of Tango with her (current) husband, and there was a poetry contest in the capital.
+Ko-Shikubu, age 15, was selected to represent her mother.
+Middle Counselor Sadayori (poem 64) teases her saying:

 What will you do about the poems?
 Have you sent someone off to Tango [to ask your mother for help]?
 Hasn’t the messenger come back?
 My, you must be worried.